Pulsed quantum annealing: Summary and Discussion

 In this paper we start by investigating the success probability (SP) of a single qubit for the case of the conventional quantum annealing (QA) plus a diabatic pulse application.
 The diabatic pulse application can modulate the SP, by varying the pulse parameters, and enhance it for specific set of parameters.
 The constructive and destructive interference effect due to the acquired phase during the pulse application is the physical reason for such behavior of the system.
 Using the transfer matrix method, combined with the sudden approximation, we were able to present such an effect in a semi-analytical manner.

-For the multiqubit case, concentrating in the $5$ qubit instance iA, we were able to show that the diabatic pulse application can also modulate the SP, by varying the pulse parameters.
-For specific set of parameters we can increase the SP, compared to the conventional QA.
+For the multiqubit cases, the pulse application can modulate the SP and for specific set of parameters we can increase the SP, compared to the conventional QA.
 When a number of random (spin-glass) $5$ qubit instances is considered, for each one of them we were able to increase the SP, for specific set of pulse parameters.
-Furthermore, reducing the annealing time, $t_{f}$, and based on the physical observations, that the avoided crossing emerges at times around the middle of the annealing time, and the need not to put too much energy on the system, we are able to reduce the sampling space.
-Furthermore, reducing the annealing time we showed that the averaged SP $P_{SP,av}>P_{S0}$ for $1/2$ of instances, for $t_{f}=3\hbar/\Delta$.
+Furthermore, reducing the annealing time, $t_{f}$, and based on the physical observations, that the avoided crossing emerges at times around and later from the middle of the annealing process, and consider pulse amplitudes smaller than the quantum fluctuations, we are able to reduce the sampling space.

 As the number of qubits, $n$, is increased we have an enhancement of the SP.
-This behavior is justified by the fact that increasing $n$ the energy gap between the ground and excited states decreases, thus reducing the SP for the conventional QA, and giving space for larger enhancement for the SP.
-This behavior is studied by introducing the relative SP, $R_{SP}$, and investigate how this quantity behaves with increasing $n$.
+This enhancement seems to be constant although an improvement above $30\%$ is persistent as the number of qubits is increased.
+This behavior is justified by the fact that increasing $n$ the energy gap between the ground and excited states decreases, thus reducing the SP for the conventional QA, and giving space for larger enhancement for the PQA.
+This effect is studied by introducing the relative SP, $R_{SP}$, and investigate how this quantity behaves with increasing $n$.
 The averaged maximum attained SP, per sampling over all instances, per number of qubits shows better performance for the case of pulsed over the conventional QA after optimizing the pulse parameters.

-The significance of these results is connected with the fact that breaking away from adiabaticity we are able to present an increase in the SP in shorter annealing times by applying a pulse.
+The main message of our results is that breaking away from adiabaticity we are able to present an increase in the SP in shorter annealing times by applying a pulse.
 We have two sources for this increment.
 Reduction of the annealing time reduces the interaction of the system with the environment, thus reducing decoherence and dissipation effects.
 On the same time, reducing the annealing time significantly we can run the appropriate number of samplings, while increasing the SP, within a reasonable time frame.
-Driving the system to high SP regardless of its difficulty paves the way for considering and understanding the bang-bang protocol for realizing real quantum annealing machines \cite{Yang2017}.